wassim-trabelsi/frontend/README.md

 ### Todo

 - a list of popular movies to pick from, with some info about them, --> MVP OK
-- among those movies, a way to select those available in French,
+- among those movies, a way to select those available in French --> MVP OK
 - some other people reviews, ideally one positive and one negative.

 ### Your mission